Your former pension rights could buy you additional credit in the Police Pension Scheme

 12 month transfer deadline

 It’s vitally important to start the transfer process as quickly as possible.
-To make the most of your benefits, transfers must be completed within 12 months of joining the Scottish Police Pension Scheme.
+To make the most of your benefits, transfers must be completed within 12 months of joining Police Scotland.

 SPPA will not accept responsibility for any delays incurred by you or your previous pension provider.